kkelchte/kkelchte.github.io/docs/2018-08-28_factoring_control.md

 ---

-# This blog describes a primal experiment of control factorization
+# This blog describes the experimental part of control factorization

 The goal is fly through a corridor of length 10m, width 3m, height 3m and 5 bends.
 The corridor is decorated with radiators (3) and posters (5) of grey and blue color respectively.